grammyjs/website/site/docs/plugins/conversations.md

 Imagine that all code below is written inside a conversation builder function.

-You can declare variables and do whatever you want with them.
+You can declare variables and do whatever you want with them:

 ```ts
 await ctx.reply("Send me your favorite numbers, separated by commas!");